ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 Last but not least to mention is the camera!!!!!!!
 Through the first tutorial I mentioned, I learned how to track specific actors and how to animate the camera movements in order to create a story.
 I am very happy for this: maybe not the most representative screenshot but I am so happy I finally understood keypoints.
 I know it's basic but i never understood how they work.
 ![](img/Level_first.PNG)

-and here is another scene I didn't use but I'm very happy with the camera movement: https://youtu.be/1wUm_hkxFeU
+here is another scene I didn't use but I'm VERY happy with the camera movement: [The floating pillows (scene 1)](https://youtu.be/1wUm_hkxFeU)

 #### Look explorations:
 The assets I used come from the package Rural Australia -natural elements, Edith Finch (Twins Room) - the pillows.